 Craig M. Regens

-Before joining the firm, Craig served as a term and a career federal judicial law clerk for the Honorable Sarah A. Hall, Chief Judge of the U.S. Bankruptcy Court for the Western District of Oklahoma.
-He also served as an Assistant Attorney General in the Litigation Section of the Oklahoma Attorney General’s Office.
+Prior to joining the Firm, Craig served as a term and career law clerk to the Honorable Sarah A. Hall, then-Chief Judge of the U.S. Bankruptcy Court for the Western District of Oklahoma.

 Craig litigates a wide range of issues arising in the energy sector.
 He has broad oil and gas experience, including prior work as a landman.
 He also has experience representing operators and insurers in environmental matters.

 Current and recent energy engagements include:

 - Defense of publicly-traded exploration and production company against claim alleging several million dollars in royalty underpayments arising out of wellhead sales of natural gas under percentage of proceeds contracts;